19_803_full 2.jpg

 The journey through life is often winding and seldom straightforward.
 Therapy should be a place where you can come as your true and authentic self to process and understand the experiences and relationships you have along the way.
 My goal is to create a warm and safer space for you to come as you are, and together, we can process significant moments, relationships, and challenges to navigate the various hills and valleys on your personal journey.

 With a background in social work, my approach is direct, strengths-based, and collaborative.
 I work through an intersectional lens where we can explore the ways that various identities and social systems and structures impact one’s experiences, perspectives, and coping mechanisms.
-I have experience with adolescents, college students, and adults, and work with individuals and couples facing challenges with trauma, life transitions, interpersonal, family, and relationship issues, perinatal mental health, parenting, and more.
+I have experience with adolescents, college students, and adults, and work with individuals and couples facing challenges with trauma, life transitions, interpersonal, family, and relationship issues, perinatal mental health, fertility, parenting, and more.
 I have training in Emotionally Focused Therapy for Couples and Somatic Experiencing, which we may incorporate into our work together.
 I am committed to holding an inclusive and anti-racist space that is affirming of individuals of all backgrounds and identities.

 In addition to my role as Staff Therapist at DPS, I am also an Intake Coordinator and enjoy matching new clients with therapists at the practice.